spacerace/HY-MiniSTM32V/stm32f103_vct6-usart1/README.md

 It was written for the **HY-MiniSTM32V board** and tested on it.
 This archive includes and uses the ST standard peripherials lib V3.5.0.

+### Hardware connection:
+USART1 is configured to use PA9 for TX, PA10 for RX.
+On the HY-MiniSTM32V these are connected to the PL2303 USB-UART-converter.

 ### Code size comparison:
 If you decide to use printf/sprintf/scanf/...-family of functions you will need a few kilobytes.